Agricultural Science Quick Facts

 - Pre-Vet Club: Prepare for a career in veterinary science.
 Pre-Vet Club is open to interested students from any major.

-- Sigma Alpha (professional a sorority): Join this agricultural sorority for a balance of fellowship and service.
+- Sigma Alpha: Join this agricultural sorority for a balance of fellowship and service.

 - Major: Agricultural Science Major (Bachelor of Science) with areas of specialization in: